jlperona-teaching/ecs390-spring19/seminars/week04.md

 * Which group size worked better for you?
 Why was this the case for you?
 * Which group size do you think worked better for *the group as a whole*?
 Why do you think this was the case?
 * One concern in group projects and discussions revolves around fairness and equity in participation.
 In your experience, do smaller or larger groups tend to be more fair and equitable?
+Why has this been the case for you?
 * Can you think of a mechanism that could make group projects or discussions more equitable in participation?
 What would be some potential downsides of that mechanism?